Habiba-Eldababy/Parallel-CDM/Documentation/ParallelCDM_Documentation.md

 1. Thread-Based Environment (default in code)
     - Tasks run directly on shared data.
-    - Faster than process-based due to minimal data duplication, especially for coarse-to-medium mesh sizes.
+    - Faster than process-based due to minimal data duplication.
 2. Process-Based Environment
     - Data is copied to separate memory locations for each task.
     - Overhead increases with memory use and mesh size.